Skip to main content

 Disorders of Sexual Development Program

 The Children’s National Positive Reevaluation of Urogenital Differences (PROUD) Clinic, formerly known as the Differences (or Disorders) of Sexual Development Clinic, provides specialized diagnostic, evaluation and treatment services for children with a variety of rare and complex diseases.
-The team provides individualized care for patients, ranging from prenatal diagnoses to adolescence.
+Our care, which ranges from prenatal diagnoses to adolescence, is individualized for each patient and always involves families making decisions in coordination with a team of highly trained pediatric specialists.

 Our Providers